 In the above incident, we have the incongruous spectacle of trying a man by law after he is dead and finding him not guilty of the crime for which his life has been taken.
 Nothing more needs to be said to prove the gross injustice of mob rule, and that the most drastic measures should be resorted to, both to punish the reckless taking of human life and to compel respect for that branch of our government which stands for the execution of its just laws.

-After satisfying the unreasonable demands of the mob, the court also must be satisfied, Under the circumstances, the questions arise;
+After satisfying the unreasonable demands of the mob, the court also must be satisfied, Under the circumstances, the questions arise: How many powers are to be satisfied?